vespa-engine/sample-apps/msmarco-ranking/colbert-performance-scaling.md

 Note that we don't perform any type of stopword removal which impacts the number of passages ranked for both the WeakAnd run and the exhaustive OR.

-We also evaluate the latency of the 6,980 queries in the *dev* set, in this case we only fetch 10 documents since that is what we intend to return to the end user, this to not let the time it takes transfering and rendering a large result set to the client dominate the latency benchmark.
+We also evaluate the latency of the 6,980 queries in the *dev* set.
+In this case we only fetch 10 documents since that is what we intend to return to the end user, this to not let the time it takes transfering and rendering a large result set to the client dominate the latency benchmark.